michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 53

 1. To the chief Musician upon Mahalath, Maschil, A Psalm of David.The fool hath said in his heart, There is no God.
-Corrupt are they, and have done abominable iniquity: there is none that doeth good.Maschil: or, of instruction
+Corrupt are they, and have done abominable iniquity: there is none that doeth good.

 2. God looked down from heaven upon the children of men, to see if there were any that did understand, that did seek God.